anaeguiguren/dji_mini_measurement_error/README.md

 ## Callibration data

-This Dataset has 426 images of Balaena taken during different flights and dates.
+This Dataset has 343 images of Balaena (at nadir) taken during different flights and dates.

 -   altitudeRaw: the altitude indicated by DJI (zeroed at takeoff).